isotopp/isotopp.github.io/content/posts/2019-12-30-sonos-recycle-mode.md

 difficult to even install the most current versions of their software.
-New functionality such as Airplay 2, and new services require more memory and, in case of Airplay 2 also more CPU and more Wifi bandwidth than 10 year old piece of hardware has.
+New functionality such as Airplay 2, and new services require more memory and, in case of Airplay 2 also more CPU and more Wi-Fi bandwidth than 10 year old piece of hardware has.

 They would like to shrink the installed base of their outdated